-- 10.1 A student who reasonably believes that his/her ability to attend an examination, or in-course assessment with a weighting of 20% or above1, has been adversely affected by circumstances beyond his/her control must submit the case, with documentary evidence, to his/her home division, as soon as possible but no later than 5 working days of the scheduled date for completing the affected examination or assessment. - 10.2 The home division of the student will investigate the case.
+- 10.1 A student who reasonably believes that his/her ability to attend an examination, or in-course assessment with a weighting of 20% or above1, has been adversely affected by circumstances beyond his/her control must submit the case, with documentary evidence, to his/her home faculty, as soon as possible but no later than 5 working days of the scheduled date for completing the affected examination or assessment. - 10.2 The home faculty of the student will investigate the case.
 Only compelling reasons such as illness, hospitalization, accident, family bereavement or other unforeseeable serious personal or emotional circumstances will be considered.
-The decision of the home division is final and will be conveyed to the student in writing as soon as possible but no later than 10 working days following receipt of the case. - 10.3 If the case is justified and substantiated, the decision will be conveyed to the Assessment Panel which will determine whether to offer the student a make-up examination or coursework or other alternative assessment.
-Where assessments for more than one course are affected, it is the responsibility of the home division to inform all relevant Assessment Panels.
+The decision of the home faculty is final and will be conveyed to the student in writing as soon as possible but no later than 10 working days following receipt of the case. - 10.3 If the case is justified and substantiated, the decision will be conveyed to the Assessment Panel which will determine whether to offer the student a make-up examination or coursework or other alternative assessment.
+Where assessments for more than one course are affected, it is the responsibility of the home faculty to inform all relevant Assessment Panels.
 The Assessment Panel may also adjust the grade of the student if deemed appropriate.
-The course-offering division will convey the Assessment Panel's decision on the make-up arrangements to the student in writing as soon as possible.
+The course-offering faculty will convey the